Beech Grove Primary School

 English

 Those children who have completed the RWI scheme have daily reading comprehension and Writing lessons linked to the topic.
-This term, we will be learning how to use adjectives to make our writing more interesting and how to punctuate sentences using capital letters, full stops, commas question marks and exclamation marks.
-We will be retelling stories and writing alternative versions of stories with accurate punctuation and grammar.
-We will be looking at the features of fiction and non-fiction texts.
+This term, we will be learning how to extend and improve sentences using different sentence types and conjunctions to make our writing more interesting.
+We will have daily skills sessions focusing on pre-fixes, suffixes and spelling rules.
+We will be looking at information texts, retelling stories and writing alternative versions of stories with accurate punctuation and grammar.

 Every afternoon, we will be using ‘Talk Through Stories’ during storytime to deepen children’s comprehension and vocabulary.